-PMI verification results should be assessed by the OV / VM to monitor team and individual performance.
+PMI verification results should be assessed by the OV / FVM to monitor team and individual performance, a prerequisite where OA work under OV supervision/responsibility.

 Variables in each establishment should be considered if concerns are raised following PMI findings; for example lighting, available inspection time and space, FBO performance, plant layout.